openlookeng/hetu-core/hetu-docs/en/connector/hive.md

 #### Is S3 Select a good fit for my workload?

 Performance of S3 Select Pushdown depends on the amount of data filtered by the query.
 Filtering a large number of rows should result in better performance.
-If the query doesn\'t filter any data then pushdown may not add any additional value and user will be charged for S3 Select requests.
-Thus, we recommend that you benchmark your workloads with and without S3 Select to see if using it may be suitable for your workload.
+If the query does not filter any data then pushdown may not add any additional value and user will be charged for S3 Select requests.
+Thus, it is recommended that you benchmark your workloads with and without S3 Select to see if using it may be suitable for your workload.
 By default, S3 Select Pushdown is disabled and you should enable it in production after proper benchmarking and cost analysis.
-For more information on S3 Select request cost, please see [Amazon S3 Cloud Storage Pricing](https://aws.amazon.com/s3/pricing/).
+For more information on S3 Select request cost, see [Amazon S3 Cloud Storage Pricing](https://aws.amazon.com/s3/pricing/).

 Use the following guidelines to determine if S3 Select is a good fit for your workload: